lenymo/glennmccomb-com/content/articles/why-the-hawks-aren't-trading-john-collins.md

 dark_bg: true
 ---

-{{< lead >}}There's a bunch of noise in the media right now suggesting that with Atlanta apparently unable to reach a contract extension agreement with John Collins, they will look to trade him.
-This speculation has only intensified with the Danilo Gallinari signing (since he is generally considered to play the same position as Collins at the 4).
+{{< lead >}}There's a bunch of noise in the media right now suggesting that with Atlanta apparently unable to reach a contract extension agreement with John Collins, they should look to trade him. {{< /lead >}}

+This speculation has only intensified with the Danilo Gallinari signing, since he is generally considered to play the same position as Collins at the 4.

 {{< tweet 1329960884232478722 >}}